product-os/transformer-builder/README.md

     - if transformer:
         - create working directory
         - write the transformer contract (balena.yml)
+        - assemble source
+          - copy bundle/src into base source code for node
+          - install package.json globally
+          - build source with the wrapper (`npm run build`)
+        - build dockerfile
+          - copy assembled source into /app/src
-        - write Dockerfile
+          - use template Dockerfile then append install_packages
-        - write entrypoint index.ts
+          - append standard entrypoint index.ts
-        - write transformer-bundle to src/
     - if type:
         -

 ## For all output contracts
 - add a version field
     - version should be the same as input contract (transformer-bundle) version
+- consider individualized versioning for transformer & types
+  - diff transformer images to detect change
+  - compare type with the previous version of the same type

 ## Create a type contract
 - Force the slug